raymondji/commitstack/README.md

 ## How does it work?

+When working with Git we tend to think in terms of branches as the unit of work, and Gitlab/Github both tie pull requests to branches.
+Thus, as much as possible, commitstack tries to frame stacks in terms of "stacks of branches".

-Branches in Git don't inherently make sense as belonging to a "stack", i.e. where one branch is stacked on top of another branch.
+However, branches in Git don't inherently make sense as belonging to a "stack", i.e. where one branch is stacked on top of another branch.
 Branches in Git are just pointers to commits, so:
 - Multiple branches can point to the same commit
 - Branches don't inherently have a notion of parent branches or children branches

-However, when working with Git we tend to think in terms of branches, and Gitlab/Github both tie pull requests to branches.
-Thus, as much as possible, commitstack tries to frame stacks in terms of branches.

-Under the hood though, commitstack thinks about stacks as "stacks of commits", not "stacks of branches".
+Under the hood, commitstack therefore thinks about stacks as "stacks of commits", not "stacks of branches".
 Hence the name. :) Commits serve this purpose much better than branches because:
 - Each commit is a unique entity
 - Commits do inherently have a notion of parent commits and children commits